British theoretical physicist, cosmologist and author

-Stephen William Hawking was an English theoretical physicist, cosmologist, and author who was director of research at the Centre for Theoretical Cosmology at the University of Cambridge at the time of his death.
-He was the Lucasian Professor of Mathematics at the University of Cambridge between 1979 and 2009.Source: Wikipedia
+Stephen William Hawking was an English theoretical physicist, cosmologist, and author who, at the time of his death, was director of research at the Centre for Theoretical Cosmology at the University of Cambridge.
+Between 1979 and 2009, he was the Lucasian Professor of Mathematics at the University of Cambridge.

 This paper list is powered by the following services:

 Stephen Hawking is affiliated with the following schools:

 Stephen Hawking is most known for their academic work in the field of physics.
 They are also known for their academic work in the fields of mathematics, literature, and education.

 Stephen Hawking has made the following academic contributions:

 Get the latest Academic Influence news, information, and rankings with our upcoming newsletter.